DefianceDigital/AVRgo/README.md

 - Dual Bootloader allows for uploading sketches via Bluetooth or Micro-SD card.
 - Dual mode Bluetooth broadcasts both SPP and BLE, which can be connected to different devices simultaneuosly.
 - Built in Micro-SD card slot with BinStacking capabilities (flashing sketches via Serial Command Line or from within another sketch)
+- Integrated RGB LED allows for a customized look, as well as displaying information visually
 - More on-board features, along with an extensive library allows for much greater capabilies than other developement boards, while requiring much less effort and/or experience.
 - The internal 1800mAh LiPo battery with built-in charger provides more than enough power for most projects, wherever you need it.
-- Triple Battery Protection Circuit allows for safe and optimal use of LiPo battery by even the most inexperienced users.
+- Triple Battery Protection Circuit allows for safe and optimal use of the LiPo battery by even the most inexperienced users.
   - Redundant Low Voltage Cutoff ensures the battery never drops to an unsafe voltage.
   - 900/1800mA Polyfuse disconnects the battery if current is exessively high (such as a short to ground) and can be reset by turning the board off for a few seconds.
   - Safe Storage Zener diode prevents the battery from being maintained above the Safe Storage Window (3.3-3.8V) for more than 48 hours, by slowly draining current when voltage is above 3.8V (±2%).